ekara-platform/cli/README.md

-# Lagoon CLI
+# Ekara CLI
 ___

-**Lagoon CLI** is the command line interface tool used to build and interact with Lagoon environments.
+**Ekara CLI** is the command line interface tool used to build and interact with Ekara environments.

 It will be compiled in order to provide a file which will be executed on the machine where the environment creation will be launched.